entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*，*Pauropetalichthys magnoculus* should be revised from ? to 1.
+The coding of *Ellopetalichthys scheii* should be revised from ? to 0.

 384. Ethmoid region elongate with dorsoventrally deep lateral walls: (0) absent; (1) present.